Ancient Collisions, Modern Supply Chains: A New Map for Rare Earth Discovery

 Highlights

-- The research identifies a two-stage formation process: subduction first “fertilizes” the mantle with enriched elements, then a separate trigger millions to billions of years later causes melting that concentrates rare earths into mineable deposits.
+• The research identifies a two-stage formation process: subduction first “fertilizes” the mantle with enriched elements, and a separate trigger, millions to billions of years later, triggers melting that concentrates rare earths into mineable deposits.

 Study Methods: Reconstructing Deep Time

 The team used advanced plate tectonic modeling (via GPlates) to reconstruct Earth’s continental movements over the past 2 billion years.
 They identified long-lived subduction zones—where one plate dives beneath another—and mapped “fertilized mantle lithosphere” regions extending up to 900 km inland.
-These zones were then compared against a global dataset of 304 carbonatites and 108 REE deposits to test for spatial overlap.
+These zones were then compared with a global dataset comprising 304 carbonatites and 108 REE deposits to assess spatial overlap.

 Key Findings: A Two-Stage Geological Process